TrilonIO/aspnetcore-angular-universal/README.md

 This repository is maintained by [Angular Universal](https://github.com/angular/universal) and is meant to be an advanced starter for both ASP.NET Core using
 Angular2, not only for the client-side, but to be rendered on the *server*.

-This is meant to be a Feature-Rich Starter application, and include many real-world examples and libraries needed in todays Single Page Applications (SPAs).
+This is meant to be a Feature-Rich Starter application containing all of the latest technologies, best build systems available, and include many real-world examples and libraries needed in todays Single Page Applications (SPAs).

-[11/13] Fully operational, some improvements & new functionality to come, keep an eye out for the latest updates!
+[11/29] Fully operational, some improvements & new functionality to come, keep an eye out for the latest updates!

 ---